geosolutions-it/MapStore2/docs/developer-guide/integrations/users/geoserver.md

+# GeoServer integrations

+With the integration of MapStore you can create a fine grained access to the data and the services for the users

-# MapStore2 users GeoServer integration with Authkey
+## MapStore2 users  with Authkey

 This guide explains how to share users, groups and roles between MapStore and GeoServer.
 Applying this configurations will allow users logged in MapStore to be recognized by GeoServer.
-So security rules about restrictions on services, layers and so on can be correctly applied to MapStore users (also using GeoFence).
+So security rules about restrictions on services, layers and so on can be correctly applied to MapStore users (also using [GeoFence](https://docs.geoserver.org/latest/en/user/extensions/geofence-server/index.html)).

 ![diagram](https://docs.google.com/drawings/d/e/2PACX-1vR2FEp6iXMPotq5OY1DcCcMvMjq3jQG-aJh5lhp7yCW-tsBINugLE7Cff8O-eXprgOQoiqGKcF4Gq98/pub?w=651&amp;h=429)